PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-RFC-Native-Command-Exit-Errors.md

 as less boilerplate code is needed to check and handle errors.

-Powershell scripts using native commands would benefit from being able to error handling features like those used by cmdlets.
+Powershell scripts using native commands would benefit from being able to use error handling features like those used by cmdlets.

 ## Motivation